We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Thymus extract is sometimes touted as an herb that may boost your immune system and fight off symptoms of allergies, asthma, and autoimmune disorders.
 Is there any truth to these claims?

 Read on to learn what thymus extract is and which claims are backed by research.

 Your thymus gland sits below your thyroid gland and above your heart.
 It’s pinkish-gray in color and shaped like two ovals.

-The thymus is a unique gland in that it works before birth and throughout puberty.
+The thymus is a unique organ in that it works before birth and throughout puberty.
 When you hit puberty, the gland starts to shrink and fatty tissue replaces it.

 Although the thymus gland stops working pretty early on in life, it still fulfills several key purposes.
 The thymus is responsible for producing and releasing the hormone thymosin.
 This hormone is responsible for stimulating the production of T lymphocytes, or T cells for short.